Perkedel/Lah-Mboh/docs/Tutorial/Irrelevant/AnalogClock.md

 - 12:00 = 1200 Twelve Hundred
 - :00 = Hundred, replacing `O' Clock`.
-- 06:00 = 0600 O' Six hundred.
-Although, the `O'` is not entirely removed, it just got new role.
+- 06:00 = 0600 Zero Six hundred.
+Although, ~~the `O'` is not entirely removed, it just got new role~~ No, that gone too.
 - 11:30 = 1130 Eleven Hundred Thirty (less `Half Twelve Hundred`)
 - 22:45 = 2245 Twenty Two Four Five.
 Sometimes, you gotta be faster & shorter than ever before.